davidrhoden/davidrhoden-basic-netlify/timeline/eveything-tool-mercyland-planet-earth.md

 The year is a guess.
 My brother and I were in Everything Tool.
 We were big fans of Anastasia Screamed already.
 Mercyland was the out-of-town band.
 I don't remember meeting them but we had a cassette of their album *No Feet On The Cowling* in the car and we played it a lot.

-Fast forward to now, and Mercyland's guitar player and sometimes singer is the bass player and sometimes singer in The Stacks.
+Fast forward to now, and Mercyland's guitar player and sometimes singer is the bass player and sometimes singer in <a href="https://thestacksnola.bandcamp.com" target="_blank">The Stacks</a>.

 [Mercyland, *No Feet On The Cowling*](https://mercyland.bandcamp.com/releases) on Bandcamp.